BLOOD TYPE DIETS

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

 Some doctors and patients follow a diet based upon one’s blood type.
 This concept was proposed by Dr. Peter D’Adamo, and his father, Dr. James D’Adamo.
 Some people definitely feel better following his suggestions.
-In particular, I found that people with blood type O must eat meat, and often feel horrible on a vegetarian regimen.
+In particular, we find that people with blood type O must eat meat, and often feel horrible on a vegetarian regimen.

-I used the blood type diet system for a few years.
-However, I found that if one follows a nutritional balancing program that is designed correctly, the blood type diets are not needed, and may actually be harmful.
+We used the blood type diet system for a few years.
+However, we found that if one follows a development program that is designed correctly, the blood type diets are not needed, and may actually be harmful.
 The reasons are:

 1. The diets may include foods that are too yin, such as fruit, nuts, seeds, or too many juices.